 Cellular Models Unit

 The CMU represents a unique institutional platform, embedded in the IDDRC@WUSTL, with a mission of performing in-depth mechanistic studies of IDD in human cellular models.
-Development of IDD models leverages patient registries of the IDDRC’s Clinical-Translational Core and its interactions with the Autism Center of Excellence Network in gene discovery.
+Development of IDD models leverages patient registries of the IDDRC’s Clinical-Translational Core and its interactions with the Brain Gene Registry and Autism Center of Excellence Network in gene discovery.
 Major goals are to link genetic alterations with disease mechanisms and phenotypes and to identify intermediate phenotypes and targets that can be used to develop potential interventions.

-Sets of human IDD cellular models are derived for each project by reprogramming patient-derived biomaterials to generate induced PSC lines, and by genome engineering of both WT and IDD subject-derived PSCs.
-The CTC works with investigators to recruit subjects and obtain deidentified biomaterials, which are provided to the CMU for this purpose.
-Reprogramming and genome engineering is either performed by the CMU or through collaboration with the Genome Engineering and induced Pluripotency Center @WUSTL.
-The CMU also derives molecular tools to manipulate the activity of IDD genes, which are used in combination with these PSC models.
+Sets of human IDD cellular models are derived for each project by reprogramming patient-derived biomaterials to generate human pluripotent stem cell (hPSC) lines, and by genome engineering of both control and IDD subject-derived hPSCs.
+The IDDRC Clinical Translational Core (CTC) and their Biomaterials Acquisition Program work with investigators to recruit subjects and obtain deidentified biomaterials, which are provided to the CMU for this purpose.
+Reprogramming and genome engineering is either performed by the CMU or through collaboration with the Genome Engineering and Stem Cell Center @WUSTL.
+The CMU also derives molecular tools to manipulate the activity of IDD genes, which are used in combination with these hPSC models.

-PSC models are differentiated into a range of IDD-relevant neuronal and organoid types and used to perform cellular and molecular phenotyping, including assessment of:
+hPSC models are differentiated or reprogrammed to generate a range of IDD-relevant neuronal, glial, and organoid types and used to perform cellular and molecular phenotyping, including assessment of:

 - cellular physiology, including altered proliferative and apoptotic indices, ER or oxidative stress, and/or cellular metabolism.